Program overview

 Featured Experiences

-The Master of Health Sciences program offers several unique experiences that enhance learning and professional development:
+The Master of Health Sciences program offers several unique features that enhance the learning experience:

 - Thesis option allows for in-depth research on topics relevant to Indigenous and Northern health.

-- Engagement with faculty who specialize in Indigenous health issues, providing mentorship and guidance.
+- Engagement with faculty who specialize in Indigenous health issues.

-- Opportunities for collaboration with community organizations focused on health initiatives.
+- Opportunities for collaboration with Indigenous communities and organizations.

-- Access to resources and support tailored to Indigenous students and their specific needs.
+- Access to resources and support tailored to the needs of Indigenous students.

 Career Options